November 17, 2025

 Table of Contents

-1. Why Shortcodes Break During Migration
+1. Why Shortcodes Break During Migration?

-2. The Temporary Fix for WordPress Shortcodes
+2. The Temporary Fix For WordPress Shortcodes

 • Manual HTML & CSS Embeds